POSE

 Get Started

 Interested in getting started building your first high-resolution DEM?
-Here is an example for New Orleans:
+Here is an example to generate a DEM from high-resolution coastal DEMs of New Orleans:

 First, install the CUDEM software.

-Next, run this waffles command (running waffles —help will give a brief explainer of what all these command-line options do) and it’ll automatically download the datasets needed from the CRM.datalist file that was just created of the New Orleans area, and from that data will generate a brand-new DEM at 1/9-arc-second (~3 m) resolution.
+Next, run this waffles command (running waffles —help will give a brief explainer of what all these command-line options do) and it’ll automatically download the datasets needed from the CUDEM fetches module (you can run fetches --help to see all supported dataset modules!) of the New Orleans area, and from that data will generate a brand-new DEM at 1/9-arc-second (~3 m) resolution.

-If you want to visualize that DEM, use CUDEM’s perspecto hillshade module to create a color-coded hillshade (as with our other cli tools perspecto --help will give a brief description of its options):
+If you want to visualize that DEM, use CUDEM’s perspecto hillshade module to create a color-coded hillshade using the ‘wiki-2.0’ color palette from CPT-City (as with our other cli tools perspecto --help will give a brief description of its options):

 NOLA Hillshade